Ada-Developers-Academy/jump-start-live/lessons/day1/readme.md

 * [Good style madlibs](code/good_style_madlibs.rb)

 ## Homework
-* Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/assignments/candy-machine.md) solution and be prepared to talk with others about your code
+* Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) solution and be prepared to talk with others about your code
-* Review the [Conditional notes](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/notes/conditionals.md) from Jumpstart
+* Review the [Conditional and operators notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/programming-expressions) from Jumpstart
-* Review the [Operators notes](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/notes/operators.md) from Jumpstart